 Get the Help You Need Today!

 Becoming a Bridgeport nurse is a fulfilling and prosperous career.
 It takes years of experience, but your license is not untouchable.
-If you have been contacted regarding a problem with your license, please reach out to Bridgeport nurse license defense attorney Dennis Mancini.
+If you have been contacted regarding a problem with your license, please reach out to a Bridgeport nurse license defense lawyer.